santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Data-Lake-Store/TSGs/Secure-Admin-Workstation-%2D-unable-to-access-resources-while-using-SAW.md

 SAW workstation provides a Dev VM that allows MSFT internal users to access Corpnet resources like the portal.
-Should be an icon called MSIT_WIN10 on desktop that allows access to a VM.
+There should be an icon called MSIT_WIN10 on desktop that allows access to a VM.

-If you are not able to log into the WIN10 Vm machine on your computer.
-Please reach out to the SAW support to remove the existing machine and install a new VM and link it up to Microsoft Corp account.
+If you are not able to log into the WIN10 VM machine on your computer, please reach out to SAW support to remove the existing machine and install a new VM and link it up to Microsoft Corp account.
-Once you have your VM you can login using your credential then your should be able to see all your resources.
+Once you have your VM you can login using your credentials then you should be able to see all your resources.

 To contact SAW engineer support
 Submit a support ticket on Core Services Engineering Portal: